bnb-chain/BEPs/BEP2.md

 **Transfer Process:**

-- Transferer initiators sign a transfer transaction and make it broadcasted to one of Binance Chain nodes
+- Transferer initiators sign a transfer transaction and make it broadcasted to one of BNB Beacon Chain nodes
-- The Binance Chain node will check this transaction.
-If there is no error, then this transaction will be broadcasted to other Binance Chain nodes
+- The BNB Beacon Chain node will check this transaction.
+If there is no error, then this transaction will be broadcasted to other BNB Beacon Chain nodes
 - Transfer transaction is committed on the blockchain by block proposer
 - Validators will verify the constraints on balance.
 The transfer tokens and fee will be deducted from the address of the transaction initiators.
 - Add the tokens to the destination addresses

 #### 5.3.3 Freeze Tokens

-A Binance Chain user could freeze some amount of tokens in his own address.
+A BNB Beacon Chain user could freeze some amount of tokens in his own address.
 The freeze transaction will lock his fund, thus this portion of tokens could not be used for the transactions, such as: creating orders, transferring to another account, paying fees and etc.

 **Data Structure** **for Freeze Operation**: A data structure is needed to represent the freeze operation